Wednesday, February 22, 2017

-Read the full article on uncertain spaces, with additional examples and stories.
+Read the full article on uncertain spaces and declared spaces, with additional examples and stories.

 Read my article on exploring uncertainty and embrace at your church.